Science

 Get started with

-brain.fm today.
+Brain.fm today.

 Our science-first approach creates music that sounds different and affects your brain differently than any other music.

-preview of the brain.fm app
+preview of the brain.fm apppreview of the brain.fm mobile app